-No person shall within any I Zone, use any lot or erect, alter or use any building or structure for any purpose except one or more of the following I uses, namely:
+No person shall within any I Zone, use any lot or erect, alter or use any building or structure for any purpose except one or more of the following I uses, namely: (i) cemeteries:

-- (i) cemeteries; - (ii) colleges;
+(ii) colleges;

 - (iii) day nurseries;

 - (iv) government buildings;

 - (v) hospitals;

 - (vi) marina;

 - (vii) manse;

 - (viii) museums;

 - (ix) nursing home;

-- (x) parks;
+(x) parks;

 - (xi) places of worship;

 - (xii) recreational facilities owned and operated by a public authority;

 - (xiii) schools.

 Based on the current zoning as outlined above, the proposed residential land use is not permitted.
 As such, the applicant is applying to amend Zoning By-law (ZBA) to permit the intended use.
-In order to permit the development of the lands in accordance with the site plan, a site-specific zoning amendment will be required.
+A copy of the Amending Zoning by-law Amendment is attached as Appendix "E".
+The amending by-law has been reviewed by administration and the applicant's consultant to ensure that all the necessary regulations have been included to allow for the development of the lands in accordance with the site plan.

-In the event the application was considered favourably, the development would also be subject to site plan approval.
+In the event the applications are approved by Council, the development would also be subject to the execution of a site plan control agreement.